American fugitives in Cuba

+The United States and Cuba have maintained an extradition treaty since April 6, 1904, following the island's independence.
+Modern diplomatic relations are cold due to historic conflict and divergent political ideologies which has strained fulfillment of their bilateral extradition treaty.
+The active treaty has historically had weak enforcement mechanisms with both nations consistently noncompliant.

+U.S. fugitives have sought political asylum in Cuba since the 1960s, stemming from a variety of domestic and international social movements.
+This includes the black power movement of the 1960s to 1980s, the Puerto Rican independence movement, and CIA-led foreign operations on the island.
+Estimates of U.S. fugitives in Cuba are inconclusive with a range of 90 (1998) to 100 (2000).

 History

-Beginnings
+1960s – 1980s

-Fidel Castro had long tried to court African American support for Cuba ever since the victory of the Cuban Revolution and the promotions of Cuba as an island without racism perfect for African American tourists.
+Cuban leader Fidel Castro had long tried to court African American support for Cuba ever since the victory of the Cuban Revolution and the promotions of Cuba as an island without racism perfect for African American tourists.
 Robert F. Williams was invited to live in Cuba after legal prosecutions against him in the United States in 1961.
-While in Cuba he edited The Crusader newspaper and hosted radio shows at Radio Free Dixie.
-Over Williams' time in Cuba he began to become disillusioned with Cuba believing the island was controlled by a "white petit bourgeoisie", while Afro-Cubans were feeling the pinch of fast returning subtle racism", and also later suggested against black militants without criminal histories hijacking planes to come to Cuba.
+He later suggested against black militants without criminal histories hijacking planes to come to Cuba.
 Williams was also discouraged from promoting Black nationalist beliefs by the Cuban government.